Payment policy for involvement by families

-The core activities of PenCRU are funded by Cerebra the charity and through this budget we are able to reimburse families for their travel expenses (within the south-west) and childcare costs when attending PenCRU meetings.
-We have secured funding from PenCLAHRC so that we are able to 'acknowledge' families for their time; the amount of 'acknowledgment' depends on the time involved, see below.
+The core activities of PenCRU are funded by PenARC or funders of specific projects and through this we are able to reimburse families for their travel expenses (within the south-west) and childcare costs when attending PenCRU meetings.
+We have secured funding from PenARC so that we are able to 'acknowledge' families for their time; the amount of 'acknowledgment' depends on the time involved, see below.

 Current university rates for expenses:

 Car journeys: 45p per mile for first 100 miles, thereafter 25p per mile